 Holiday Orange Cinnamon Popovers

 - 2 min read

-Since the holidays are filled with oranges, spices and delicious foods, I wanted to try combining a couple of of my favorite blends, oranges and cinnamon, in one of my beloved breakfast foods, Popovers.
-My Holiday Orange Cinnamon Popovers are bursting with those holiday flavors and perfect for breakfast or as a mid afternoon snack.
+The holiday season is rich with oranges, spices, and tasty foods, inspiring me to mix two of my favorite flavors, oranges and cinnamon, into one of my cherished breakfast treats, Popovers.
+My Holiday Orange Cinnamon Popovers are packed with these festive flavors, making them ideal for breakfast or a mid-afternoon snack.

+Holiday Orange Cinnamon Popovers